 So that now we may be led of His Spirit in obedience to our spiritual cross of the crucified life:

 Romans 8:12-14 So then, brethren, we are debtors, not to the flesh, to live after the flesh: (13) for if ye live after the flesh, ye must die; but if by the Spirit ye put to death the deeds of the body, ye shall live.
 (14) For as many as are led by the Spirit of God, these are sons of God.

-Paul stressed how important it was for us as debtors to God to bring our body under bondage to Christ who is the Word of God:
+As debtors to God we continue bringing our body under bondage to the Word of God:

 1 Corinthians 15:31 I protest by that glorifying in you, brethren, which I have in Christ Jesus our Lord, I die daily.

 1 Corinthians 9:26-27 I therefore so run, as not uncertainly; so fight I, as not beating the air: (27) but I buffet my body, and bring it into bondage: lest by any means, after that I have preached to others, I myself should be rejected.

-Paul knew very well that a healthy fear of our Father was the beginning of wisdom that can keep us out of hell:
+A healthy fear of our Father is the beginning of wisdom that will keep us out of hell:

 Matthew 10:28 And be not afraid of them that kill the body, but are not able to kill the soul: but rather fear him who is able to destroy both soul and body in hell.

 Proverbs 9:10 The fear of the Lord is the beginning of wisdom; And the knowledge of the Holy One is understanding.

 Peter also taught us that we should develop a healthy fear of living in any willful sin:

 1 Peter 4:17-19 For the time is come for judgment to begin at the house of God: and if it begin first at us, what shall be the end of them that obey not the gospel of God?
 (18) And if the righteous is scarcely saved, where shall the ungodly and sinner appear?
 (19) Wherefore let them also that suffer according to the will of God commit their souls in well-doing unto a faithful Creator.